 Meat lovers OR Vegetarian versions Looking for some March Madness munchies?
 Even without a tournament happening, we still get in the mood for game time food, very much like football season, and Stromboli works whether the ball goes through the hoop or the goal posts.
 I’m also happy to say that this is my 150th post!
 Time really does fly!
 So I’m glad to be bringing one of my favorites at this milestone.
-Traditionally, Stromboli is made with cheeses and cold cuts wrapped in dough.
-The dough can be pizza dough, but I really like using puff pastry and
+How to make Stromboli – meat version Traditionally, Stromboli is made with cheeses and cold cuts wrapped in dough.
+The dough can be pizza dough, but

+I love roasted flavors!
 Roasted baby carrots, roasted chickpeas, roasted potatoes – even roasted salsa – you’d think I’ve roasted it all – but since this week marks St. Patrick’s Day, another is called for: Roasted Cabbage!
 Love it or hate it (I definitely love it) you haven’t had the best of cabbage until it’s been roasted.
+Are you genetically geared to like or hate cabbage?
 Because cabbage is so closely related to broccoli and cauliflower – all are considered cruciferous vegetables – it’s a safe bet that if you dislike one, you’ll dislike the others.
-And, according to prevention.com, if you dislike these tastes it’s probably due to your genetics.
-Just as
+And, according to prevention.com,

 with Raspberry Sauce and Fruit This week is Mardi Gras, the beginning of Lent.
 And I thought a Dutch Baby recipe would be perfect for this week.
 Let me explain: Many of us have heard that “Mardi Gras” is also called Fat Tuesday.
 Do you know why?
 (No, it’s not body shaming).
 Fat Tuesday is the last chance to “feast” before the Lenten season, traditionally a time of fasting.
 However, few know that Fat Tuesday is also called “Pancake Day”(true!) so apparently we’re supposed to start our day with pancakes and keep gorging right through dinner!
 Tough job….somebody’s gotta do